trombik/bmp280-basic/README.md

 ```
 ## License

-MIT license unless other license is used in files.
+ISC license unless other license is used in files.

 ```c
 /*